wttai004/git_workshop/3_branches_and_merges.md

 **In solo work, the choice is mostly about how you want your history to look**; in larger collaborations, teams set policies to avoid rewriting shared history.

 To illustrate the difference, imagine that Alice is working on a feature in her unpolished `dev` branch when Bob pushed a new stable feature in the `main` branch.
-Alice can *rebase* the `main` branch to her `dev` branch, incorporating Bob's feature while keeping the history linear.
+Alice can *rebase* her `dev` branch to `main`, incorporating Bob's feature while keeping the history linear.
 After she's happy with her work, she then *merges* `dev`  into `main`—here, using rebase would be inappropriate as this would rewrite the public history of `main` branch to include her own personal ones in the `dev` branch.

 **Rule of thumb**
 - **Rebase your own, unpublished branch** onto origin/main to catch up and keep history linear